buyekeobare/alx_html_css/flexbox/README.md

 Target .nav-item + .nav-item inside nav class
 Move the margin declaration from .nav .nav-item inside the new selector.
 In the variables section
 Change the value of the variable nav-item-margin to be 0 0 0 2rem

 #### 7. Align center logo and navbar

 Using the files from the previous task for this task:

-In 7-styles.css, inside the /* Header section, in the header-container class selector, set the property align-items to center
+In 7-styles.css, inside the /\* Header section, in the header-container class selector, set the property align-items to center

+0. How do you horizontally and vertically align elements using Flexbox?

+Apply the align-items and justify-content properties to the parent container

+2. How do you convert float positioning to a flex display?

+Apply the display: flex property to the parent container

+3. What is Flexbox?

+A CSS layout module for building flexible and responsive designs

+4. What is the purpose of the display: flex; property in CSS?

+It creates a flex container and enables Flexbox layout.